-Student: Individuals who are not registered with the appropriate licensing board.
-These individuals should use a taxonomy code that is most appropriate for the professional.
-For students who are pre-licensed and not yet registered with their professional licensing boards, counties should use a taxonomy code within the Mental Health Rehabilitation Specialist, Other Qualified Professional, or Certified Peer Specialist categories as appropriate based on the student's education, training and experience.
+Student: Individuals who are enrolled in a post-secondary educational degree program in the State of California but who are not yet in practicum.
+These individuals should use a taxonomy code within the Mental Health Rehabilitation Specialist, Other Qualified Professional, or Certified Peer Specialist categories as appropriate.